aarya-bhatia/irc/README.md

 ## Server

 The server data is stored in the Server struct.
-The server maintains data about all of its clients, users and even some state about the network - such as the nicks that exist outside this server.
-The servers must know this information to avoid nick conflicts and also how to route messages to some user on a different server.
-(More about this later)
+The server contains data about all of its clients, users and the network - such as the nicks that exist in the network.
+The servers must know this information to avoid nick conflicts.
+Also, the server uses this data to route messages.

 The Server uses the following data structures:

-### Data structures

 - A hashtable `connections` is used to map sockets to connection structs for each connection, such as a client or peer.